 A plethora of interconnected microservices is what powers the Grab’s app.
-The microservices work behind the scenes to delight millions of our customers in Southeast Asia.
-It is a no-brainer that we emphasize on strong testing tools, so our app performs flawlessly to continuously meet our customers’ needs.
+The microservices work behind the scenes to delight millions of our consumers in Southeast Asia.
+It is a no-brainer that we emphasise on strong testing tools, so our app performs flawlessly to continuously meet our consumers’ needs.

 We have a microservices-based architecture, in which microservices are interconnected to numerous other microservices.
 Each passing day sees teams within Grab updating their microservices, which in turn enhances the overall app.
 If any of the microservices fail after changes are rolled out, it may lead to the whole app getting into an unstable state or worse.
 This is a major risk and that’s why we stress on conducting “end-to-end (E2E) testing” as an integral part of our software test life-cycle.